afrid0315/aws-azure-devops-interview_questions/docker.md

 docker system logs - show the system logs of Docker docker system version - show the version of Docker installed on the system
 ```

+#### 6. What is difference between CMD and ENTRYPOINT?
+**Answer.** In Docker, ENTRYPOINT is used to set the default executable for a container, defining the command and its arguments.
+It is often used for the main application process.
+On the other hand, CMD is used to provide default command-line arguments for the ENTRYPOINT or the default command to be executed if ENTRYPOINT is not specified.
+Both are instructions in a Dockerfile, but ENTRYPOINT is primarily for setting the main executable, while CMD is for providing default parameters or a fallback command.

+#### 7. How docker is integrated in jenkins
+**Answer.** Docker is integrated into Jenkins through the Docker Pipeline plugin.
+This plugin enables the use of Docker containers within Jenkins pipelines, allowing developers to define, build, and run their applications in isolated and reproducible environments.
+It simplifies the integration of Docker-based workflows, providing seamless containerization support in Jenkins CI/CD pipelines.